 What differentiates the most this area from the Lisbon one is the fact that water is generally warmer.
 However, also the coastline appears a bit different.
 To the west of Faro, in particular, it is featured by beaches protected by grottoes and rock formations.

-The main attraction, indeed, are caves and beaches.
+The main attraction, indeed, is caves and beaches.

 Travel to Algarve

-Algarve is a bit far from Lisbon, therefore, to get there it will necessarily take at least 2 h 30 m by car or 3 h 30 by bus.
+Algarve is a bit far from Lisbon, therefore, to get there it will necessarily take at least 2:30 hours by car or 3:30 hours by bus.
 The exact time depends on the destination chosen.

-Depending on the time at disposal, it is possible to visit different places, we will propose you the most famous ones.
+Depending on the time at disposal, it is possible to visit different places, we will suggest you the most famous ones.

 Praia da Marinha